-- -Testimony.
-(1) The guardian ad litem shall not testify at the trial or hearing unless: - (A) the testimony relates to an uncontested issue; - (B) the testimony relates to the nature and value of services rendered by the guardian ad litem in the case; or - (C) the testimony is necessary to present factual evidence on a material issue that is not available from another source. - (2) If the guardian ad litem intends to testify, the guardian ad litem shall file and serve notice of this intent with the trial or hearing brief.
-The notice must identify the subject of the guardian ad litem's testimony. - (3) Upon receiving notice that the guardian ad litem intends to testify, the court should consider whether the guardian ad litem can still effectively represent the best interests of the child.
-If not, the court may discharge the guardian ad litem, appoint another guardian ad litem, or appoint an attorney for the guardian ad litem or the child. - (4) If the guardian ad litem testifies, the guardian ad litem may be cross-examined as any other witness.
-Alaska CINA R. 11(h). - -Unless otherwise ordered, the child's psychotherapist-patient privilege may only be claimed or waived as follows: - (i) If the child is twelve or older, the privilege may be claimed or waived by the child after consulting with an attorney, if an attorney has been appointed, or with the guardian ad litem. - (ii) If the child is younger than twelve, the privilege may be claimed or waived by the guardian ad litem. - (iii) The person who was the psychotherapist at the time of the communication is presumed to have authority to claim the privilege on behalf of the child.

-Alaska CINA R. 9(b)(3)(F).
+- (A) the testimony relates to an uncontested issue; - (B) the testimony is necessary to present factual evidence on a material issue that is not available from another source; or - (C) there is a compelling need for the testimony. - (2) A GAL who intends to testify, or the party who intends to call the GAL as a witness, shall file and serve a motion identifying the subject of the testimony and stating the reasons why the testimony would be permissible under subsection (h)(1) of this rule. - (3) If the court grants the motion for testimony from the GAL, the court should consider whether the GAL can still effectively represent the best interests of the child.
+If not, the court may require OPA to discharge the GAL, appoint another GAL, or appoint an attorney for the GAL or the child. - (4) A GAL who testifies may be cross-examined like any other witness.
+ALASKA CINA R. 11(h). - (F) Evidence Rule 504(c) does not apply in child in need of aid proceedings.
+Unless otherwise ordered, the child's psychotherapist-patient privilege may only be claimed or waived as follows: - (i) If the child is twelve or older, the privilege may be claimed or waived by the child after consulting with an attorney, if an attorney has been appointed, or with the guardian ad litem. - (ii) If the child is younger than twelve, the privilege may be claimed or waived by the guardian ad litem. - (iii) The person who was the psychotherapist at the time of the communication is presumed to have authority to claim the privilege on behalf of the child.
+ALASKA CINA R. 9(b)(3)(F).

-- A GAL, including an attorney GAL, does not have a confidential or attorney/client privilege with the child whose best interests the GAL represents.
+A GAL, including an attorney GAL, does not have a confidential or attorney/client privilege with the child whose best interests the GAL represents.
 A GAL may, however, seek a protective order if the GAL believes that it would be harmful to the child to have information the child has shared with the GAL released to other parties in a case.
 Office of Public Advocacy, Guidelines for Contract and Court-Appointed Guardians ad Litem in CINA Proceedings, § 18.